KaiKiatLiew/kaikiatliew.github.io/_posts/2025-03-19-COE-Analysis.md

   guides(color = "none")
 ```

-17. Figure 7 : Combination of IP and CPI indexes using line chart
+Figure 7 : Combination of IP and CPI indexes using line chart
-a.	‘left_join()’ function was used, with CPI_data set as the dataset for left join to extract specific columns and append it into IP_data, with ‘select()’ used to extract relevant variables out for plotting;
+- ‘left_join()’ function was used, with CPI_data set as the dataset for left join to extract specific columns and append it into IP_data, with ‘select()’ used to extract relevant variables out for plotting;
-b.
-An object was given to name this combined dataset;
+- An object was given to name this combined dataset;
-c.
-Next, Pivot_longer()’ is performed to transform data into a long format for subsequent plotting while assigning it as an object for ease of identification;
+- Next, Pivot_longer()’ is performed to transform data into a long format for subsequent plotting while assigning it as an object for ease of identification;
-d.
-Next, the 'na.approx' function was used to interpolate missing values;
+- Next, the 'na.approx' function was used to interpolate missing values;
-e.
-The ‘filter()’, %in%’ was passed to extract relevant columns for plotting while ‘as.Date()’ function was passed into the plot to filter out specific timelines within a dataset;
+- The ‘filter()’, %in%’ was passed to extract relevant columns for plotting while ‘as.Date()’ function was passed into the plot to filter out specific timelines within a dataset;
-f.
-Plotting code starts with ‘ggplot()’ where the the aesthetics of x,y and group arguments were passed globally, setting the axis of the line plot;
+- Plotting code starts with ‘ggplot()’ where the the aesthetics of x,y and group arguments were passed globally, setting the axis of the line plot;
-g.
-The color aesthetics was then passed into ‘geom_smooth()’, with ‘method = “loess”’ passed to specify method for smoothing, size was set using ‘size’;
+- The color aesthetics was then passed into ‘geom_smooth()’, with ‘method = “loess”’ passed to specify method for smoothing, size was set using ‘size’;
-h.	‘labs()’ function was added to indicate axis title,  chart title, sub-title and caption;
+- ‘labs()’ function was added to indicate axis title,  chart title, sub-title and caption;
-i.
-The ‘scale_y_continuous()’ function was used and breaks were set between each value increment by 10 points (while removing “NA” via ‘na.rm()’ function) and format the display of numbers to two decimal places;
+- The ‘scale_y_continuous()’ function was used and breaks were set between each value increment by 10 points (while removing “NA” via ‘na.rm()’ function) and format the display of numbers to two decimal places;
-j.
-The ‘scale_x_date()’ was used to set the time interval of two years across the x axis, with a ‘%y’ date label converting the date format as “YY” display;
+- The ‘scale_x_date()’ was used to set the time interval of two years across the x axis, with a ‘%y’ date label converting the date format as “YY” display;
-k.
-The ‘theme()’ and ‘element_text()’ functions were used to set the size and format of texts within the chart;
+- The ‘theme()’ and ‘element_text()’ functions were used to set the size and format of texts within the chart;
-l.	‘theme_classic()’ was used to remove gridlines in the background, giving it a cleaner, uncluttered look and feel;
+- ‘theme_classic()’ was used to remove gridlines in the background, giving it a cleaner, uncluttered look and feel;
-m.
-The completed code was assigned an object for ease of reference.
+- The completed code was assigned an object for ease of reference.

 ``` r
 # Left join both IP and CPI data frames and filter relevant columns